radcki/raBudget-api/README.md

 $ docker pull radekadamczewski/rabudget-api:latest
 $ docker run -d --network host --name rabudget-api radekadamczewski/rabudget-api
 ```
 Application is expecting MySql server to be available at localhost and listens on 4002 port by default.
-If you do not want to use 'host' network, you might want to edit connection string in appsettings.json, and build container manuall:
+If you do not want to use 'host' network, you might want to edit connection string in appsettings.json, and build container manually:

 ``` console
 $ docker build -t rabudget-api .